 Message: Send a first message in the conversation.

-Status of a conversation
+Status of a Conversation

 A conversation can have 4 different statuses: